nydiokar/STT-whisper/docs/PROJECT_STATUS.md

 # Voice Input STT - Project Status

 **Last Updated:** 2025-10-26
-**Status:** ✅ IME Complete - Ready for Settings & Polish
+**Status:** 🎉 IME PRODUCTION-READY - Settings Complete, Tested in Real Apps

 ---

 ## 🎯 What Is This Project?

 A voice-to-text Android app using **ONNX Runtime with Samsung AI chip acceleration** for fast speech recognition.
-Goal: Build an IME (Input Method Editor) - a "lazy keyboard" where you speak instead of type.
+Built as an IME (Input Method Editor) - a system keyboard where you speak instead of type, working in **any app** (WhatsApp, Chrome, Gmail, etc.).

 ---